resvirtualis/resvirtualis.github.io/airia2018/airia.md

-#### Objectives and scope
+#### Scope and topics of interest

 - automated and semi-automated diagnostics in retinal imaging including for DR, AMD, ROP, ...

-- other ophthalmic conditions diagnostics (cataract, glaucoma, etc..)
+- analysis of other ophthalmic conditions diagnostics (cataract, glaucoma, etc..)

+- fine grained severity grading

-- datasets and annotations
+- datasets and annotations tools and techniques

 - validation methods